 Content writing is a creative process, first of all.
 But it doesn’t mean that it cannot benefit from a little structure and systematic approach.
 I feel like a lot of bloggers underestimate the benefits of skeleton outlines in their everyday work.

 Why?
 Well, it is hard to say for everyone, but I think a lot of them do not like outlines since the college years.

 Working on an outline might seem too academic and boring from first sight.
 But, it is still an excellent way to write faster, more efficient, and provide better content for readers.

-If you want to know how to implement it in your blogging, let’s start with the basics.
+If you want to know how to implement a skeletal outline in your blogging, let’s start with the basics.

 What is a skeleton outline?